CombiRWTH/StaffScheduling/cases/case_catalog.md

 # Case Catalog
 This is the file where all the different cases can be explained in more detail.
-Is this real data or dummy data?
-How many employees?
-And special constraints?

 ## Case 1:
 - number of employees: 22